AnassGarbaz/Machine-learning-for-COVID-19/README.md

 # Machine-learning-for-COVID-19

+## For part 1:

+  * Open the Analysis and Prediction.ipynb file in colab or anaconda jupyter.

+  * Import the files from the data folder.

+  * Execute everything.

+## For part 2:

+  for this part you must have an IDE for python (pycharm, vscode ...).

+  * create a project that contains the 4 part 2 folder files.

+  * run the simulation.py file to see the simple simulation.

+  * run the lockdown.py file.

+  * run the lockdown_security.py file (in this simulation we stop the affected people if they are detected).

 ## Pour la partie 1 :

    * Ouvrir le fichier Analyse et prediction.ipynb dans colab ou jupyter d'anaconda.